-Real estate mortgage loans - generally to purchase farm real estate, refinance existing mortgages, construct various facilities used in agricultural operations, or purchase other rural residential/lifestyle real estate for both full-time and part-time farmers.
-In addition, credit for other agricultural purposes and family needs is available to full-time and parttime farmers.
-Real estate mortgage loans generally have maturities ranging from five to thirty years and must be secured by first liens on the real estate.
+- Real estate mortgage loans loans made to full-time or part-time farmers secured by first lien real estate mortgages with maturities from five to thirty years.
 These loans may be made only in amounts up to 85 percent of the appraised value of the property taken as security or up to 97 percent of the appraised value if guaranteed by a federal, state, or other governmental agency.
-The actual percentage of loan-toappraised value when loans are made is generally lower than the statutory required percentage.

-- Production and intermediate-term loans for operating funds, equipment and other purposes.
-Eligible financing needs include operating inputs (such as labor, feed, fertilizer, and repairs), livestock, family living expenses, income taxes, debt payments on machinery or equipment, and other business-related expenses.
-Production loans may be made on a secured or unsecured basis and are most often made for a period of time that matches the borrower's normal production and marketing cycle, which is typically less than 12 months.
-Intermediate-term loans typically finance depreciable capital assets of a farm or ranch.
-Examples of the uses of intermediate-term loans are to purchase or refinance farm machinery, vehicles, equipment, breeding livestock, or farm buildings, to make improvements, or to provide working capital.
-Intermediate-term loans are made for a specific term, generally 10 years or less.
-These loans may be made on a secured or unsecured basis, but are normally secured. - Loans to cooperatives loans for any cooperative purpose other than for communication, energy, and water and waste disposal. - Processing and marketing loans for operations to process or market the products produced by a farmer, rancher, or producer or harvester of aquatic products, or by a cooperative. - Farm-related business loans loans to eligible borrowers that furnish certain farm-related business services to farmers or ranchers that are directly related to their agricultural production. - Rural residential real estate loans to purchase a singlefamily dwelling that will be the primary residence in open country, which may include a town or village that has a population of not more than 2,500 persons.
+The actual percentage of loanto-appraised value when loans are made is generally lower than the statutory required percentage. - Production and intermediate-term loans loans to fulltime or part-time farmers that are not real estate mortgage loans.
+These loans fund eligible financing needs including operating inputs (such as labor, feed, fertilizer, and repairs), livestock, living expenses, income taxes, machinery or equipment, farm buildings, and other business-related expenses.
+Production loans may be made on a secured or unsecured basis and are most often made for a period of time that matches the borrower's normal production and marketing cycle, which is typically one year or less.
+Intermediate-term loans are made for a specific term, generally greater than one year and less than or equal to ten years.

+- Loans to cooperatives loans for any cooperative purpose other than for communication, power, and water and waste - Processing and marketing loans loans for operations to process or market the products produced by a farmer, rancher, or producer or harvester of aquatic products, or by a cooperative. - Farm-related business loans loans to eligible borrowers that furnish certain farm-related business services to farmers or ranchers that are directly related to their agricultural production. - Rural residential real estate loans loans made to individuals, who are not farmers, to purchase a singlefamily dwelling that will be the primary residence in open country, which may include a town or village that has a population of not more than 2,500 persons.
 In addition, the loan may be to remodel, improve, or repair a rural home, or to refinance existing debt.
-These loans must be secured by a first lien on the property, except that it may be secured by a second lien if the institution also holds the first lien on the property.

-- Communication loans primarily to finance rural communication companies. - Energy loans primarily to finance electric generation, transmission and distribution systems serving rural areas. - Water and waste disposal loans primarily to finance water and waste disposal systems serving rural areas. - International loans primarily loans or credit enhancements to other banks to support the export of U.S. agricultural commodities or supplies.
-The federal government guarantees a substantial portion of these loans. - Lease receivables the net investment for all finance leases (such as direct financing leases, leveraged leases, and sales-type leases) where the Association is the lessor. - Other (including Mission Related) In addition to making loans to accomplish the System's Congressionally mandated mission to finance agriculture and rural America, the Association may make investments in rural America to address the diverse needs of agriculture and rural communities across the country.
-The FCA approves these investments on a program or a case-by-case basis.
-Examples of investment programs that the FCA will consider include partnerships with agricultural and rural community lenders, investments in rural economic development and infrastructure, and investments in obligations and mortgage securities that increase the availability of affordable housing in rural America.
+These loans are generally secured by a first lien on the property. - Communication loans loans primarily to finance rural communication providers. - Power loans loans primarily to finance electric generation, transmission and distribution systems serving rural areas. - Water and waste disposal loans loans primarily to finance water and waste disposal systems serving rural - International loans primarily loans or credit enhancements to other banks to support the export of U.S. agricultural commodities or supplies.
+The federal government guarantees a substantial portion of these loans. - Lease receivables the net investment for all finance leases such as direct financing leases, leveraged leases, and sales-type leases. - Other (including Mission Related) additional investments in rural America approved by the FCA on a program or a case-by-case basis.
+Examples of such investments include partnerships with agricultural and rural community lenders, investments in rural economic development and infrastructure, and investments in obligations and mortgage securities that increase the availability of affordable housing in rural America.